 In short this means that pretty much any fee that is in the tenancy agreement will be void unless it is exempt.

-Examples of banned fees then would be:
+Examples of banned fees would be:

-Charging for a guarantor form
+- Charging for a guarantor form

-Requirements to have specific insurance providers
+- Requirements to have specific insurance providers

-What is exempted from the banned list?
+What is exempt from the banned list?

 Restrictions on rent